 Because of these limitations, merchants are not able to complete more complex actions that would otherwise enable them to achieve truly flexible, automated order management.

 Not only does this app set up dynamic tags, backdate order tags and allow for flexible, tailored workflow criteria, but users can do all these things (and more) at the same time.
-Other tools may offer these features individually, but Order Tagger makes them all possible simultaneously.
+Other tools may offer these features individually, but SC Order Tags & Flows makes them all possible simultaneously.

-Order Tagger’s flexible, automated workflow — with order tagging personalized based on an e-commerce store’s specific needs and future goals — not only supports more efficient fulfillment, but has access to detailed, personalized customer data which can further enable merchants looking to boost long-term performance.
+SC Order Tags & Flows’s flexible, automated workflow — with order tagging personalized based on an e-commerce store’s specific needs and future goals — not only supports more efficient fulfillment, but has access to detailed, personalized customer data which can further enable merchants looking to boost long-term performance.

-Here’s a little more insight on how those key features we mentioned stack up, if you compare Shopify Flow with Order Tagger.
+Here’s a little more insight on how those key features we mentioned stack up, if you compare Shopify Flow with SC Order Tags & Flows.

 Flow offers static tags only.